svthalia/bapc-infra/README.md

 - `docker-compose exec -it <service> bash` to enter the container of a service
 - `docker-compose cp <service>:<path> ./` to copy some file from inside your container, even if the container is not running.

+- When creating your own problem archives, they must be zipped in the correct wy in order for domjudge to parse it correctly: `zip ../X.zip -r *`.
+Note that you must `zip` the individual files recursively. `zip X.zip -r X/` will **not** work.

+- `aws autoscaling set-desired-capacity --auto-scaling-group-name bapc-runner --desired-capacity 1` to set the judging capacity

 ## Credits
 We would like to give credits to: